-There was much to be gained by switching from single-use to reusable.
+There was much gained by switching from single-use to reusable.

-Mr. BuLL and I are a small family, party of two, and we have to put trash to the curb every other week.
+Mr. BuLL and I are a small family, party of 2, and we have to put trash to the curb every other week.
 The nice sanitation crew comes weekly, even when we make the measly effort to wheel our blue bin to the curb.
-Rarely is it full but after two weeks, we have at least one trash bag.
+Rarely is it full but after two weeks, we have at least 1 trash bag.

 Sometimes we have more because our neighbors take advantage of our empty can.

 The reusable force is not strong with them.